SilverX737/SilverX737/README.md

 <h1 align="center">Hi 👋, I'm Miran</h1>
-<h3 align="center">I'm a recent computer science grad excited to dive into new projects and learn along the way.
-Always ready for a challenge and eager to make an impact.
-Let's connect!"</h3>

-- 📫 How to reach me **miranbeshir@gmail.com**

-<h1 align="center">>Hi 👋, I'm Miran</h1>

 <p>I'm a recent computer science grad excited to dive into new projects and learn along the way.
 Always ready for a challenge and eager to make an impact.
 Let's connect!"</ </p>